matt-slater/two-by-three/README.md

 ##Usage:

-Compile and run with the puzzle as argument 1 and size of individual words as argument 2.
+Go to main directory with pom.xml.
+Maven install and run the .jar with the puzzle as argument 1 and size of individual words as argument 2.

-     javac TwoByThree.java
+     cd two-by-three
+     mvn clean install
+     cd target
-     java TwoByThree mi___l__k_ 4,6
+     java -cp two-by-three-1.0-SNAPSHOT.jar TwoByThree b___ba___l 4,6

 ##Some test inputs: